neevets/drew-docs/legal/privacy.md

 ## 1) Data Controller

-Drew is operated by its independent developer.
+The data controller for Drew is **Stane**, the studio responsible for development and operation.

 For questions or data-related requests, please contact us through the official support server.